 Chicken Bacon Ranch Casserole

-- 1 lb chicken breasts boneless and skinless, cut into bite size pieces
+- 1 pound chicken breasts boneless and skinless, cut into bite size pieces

-- 3 tbsp ranch dressing mix (1 packet or 1 oz)
+- 3 tablespoon ranch dressing mix (1 packet or 1 oz)

 - 1 ½ cups white rice uncooked, I used a short grain rice